[Based on speech I gave to audience inc leaders, at Beidaihe in May 2009]

 We share one world.
 Protecting birds’ environment means protecting our own environment.
 The reserve would not only be for birds, but also for people from Beidaihe, Qinhuangdao, China, and around the world.

-I believe that at Beidaihe, we have the chance to create the world’s most exiting reserve for migratory birds.
+I believe that at Beidaihe, we have the chance to create the world’s most exciting reserve for migratory birds.